Frostday/Agent4Molecule/mcp_agent/user_prompts.md

 2. Regenerate the full protein pdb /ocean/projects/cis240137p/dgarg2/github/Agent4Molecule/mcp_agent/inputs/enzygen_unrelaxed_rank_001_alphafold2_ptm_model_1_seed_000.pdb (belongs to the enzyme family 4.6.1.1) by modifying residues from 20-30 and from 180-190 with length 220 (add 5 amino acids at index 51, add 5 amino acids in the beginning and the rest at the end)

-Note: remove enzyme family when continuing the same chat
+Note: You do not need the enzyme family when continuing the same chat

 ### Prompt for heme binder: